Vizzuality/half-earth-v3/_docs/scientists/precalculated-data.md

   - Add the WDPA_Mercator layer (only terrestrial) (in the Catalog panel, Add to Database: ArcGIS > Projects > Contextual precalculations.gdb and select the layer `WDPA_Mercator`)
 6. Format and merge data in python ([notebook for HE Places](https://github.com/Vizzuality/he-scratchfolder/blob/main/Places_HE_Future.ipynb)).
 Export file as geojson and upload it in AGOL.
 7. For Protected Areas data
-   - In ArcGIS Pro perform a spatial join between the layer containing the original geometries of the [WDPAs](https://eowilson.maps.arcgis.com/home/item.html?id=abfea4a91726464baca51a07ac2cd486) and the geometries for the [Places for Half-Earth Future](https://eowilson.maps.arcgis.com/home/item.html?id=4848c6b08fac4fa5bff40e9331b6d291).
+   - In ArcGIS Pro perform a spatial join between the layer containing the original geometries of the [WDPAs](https://eowilson.maps.arcgis.com/home/item.html?id=abfea4a91726464baca51a07ac2cd486) and the geometries for the [Places for a Half-Earth Future](https://eowilson.maps.arcgis.com/home/item.html?id=4848c6b08fac4fa5bff40e9331b6d291).
 (Remember to remove those 4 geometries that caused errors).
    - Create a csv with only the relevant fields (exclude geometry) using the Table to Table tool.
    - Upload the table in AGOL as a [hosted table](https://eowilson.maps.arcgis.com/home/item.html?id=ec40de8083304b279d416685a5b98209).
 The resulting table contains only WDPAs that intersect the geometries for the 20 places for Half-Earth Future.